 This information will help you care for your Heimlich valve when you leave the hospital.

-The Heimlich valve is one-way valve that connects to your chest tube.
+Your chest tube is a hollow flexible tube placed between your ribs and into the space between the inner and outer linings of your lungs, which is called the pleural space.
+Your Heimlich valve is a one-way valve that connects to your chest tube (see Figure 1).
 The valve lets extra air and fluid out of your chest, allowing your lung to fully expand.
 You may go home with a Heimlich valve if your lung is still leaking air after your surgery.Back to top

 - If your Heimlich valve is connected to a drainage bag, your doctor may want you to measure the amount of fluid that is draining.
 Write down the amount and empty the bag into the toilet.
 To remove the fluid, open the valve at the bottom of the drainage bag and pour it into the toilet.

 - The chest tube may irritate your chest wall, causing you some discomfort.
-Your doctor can prescribe pain medication if you need it.
+Your doctor can prescribe pain medication, if you need it.

 The Heimlich valve should never be disconnected from your chest tube.
 If it becomes disconnected, follow these steps: